Photo-Epaper

 Less grainy.
 Thus making images smoother, where originals are smooth.

 Sharper.
-The photos on epaper look a little bit sharper than the epaper itself.
+The photos on epaper can look a little bit sharper than the epaper itself.

 Current conversion speed: 0.8 seconds on a modern 16 core server.
 15 seconds on a Raspberry Pi 5.